Serrasalmus careospinus

 Serrasalmus careospinus is a species of freshwater ray-finned fish belonging to the family Serrasalmidae, which includes the pacus, piranhas and related fishes.
 This fish is endemic to Venezuela.

 Habitat

-Habits mainly in black or acidic waters in Amazonas State of Venezuela (High Orinoco).
+This fish lives mainly in black or acidic waters in Amazonas State of Venezuela (High Orinoco).
 The type locality is a lagoon near San Fernando de Atabapo in the confluence of the Atabapo and Orinoco rivers in Venezuela.